katarai/obs-whiteboard-lua/README.md

 This script adds a new whiteboard source to OBS Studio that allows users to display live drawings on top of their sources.

+Each scene can have its own whiteboard, though the pencil settings (color, size, etc.) are shared.

 # How to Use
 0. Add the whiteboard script to OBS (whiteboard.lua).
 1. Place a whiteboard source at the top of a scene.